7 Up Pound Cake

 I can’t help it, I’m guilty of it too!
 I’ve titled a few things as the Best Strawberry Mojitos, Best French Onion Soup, and Best M&M Cookies.
 Oh, and let’s not forget the Perfect Vanilla Cheesecake, Perfect Rice Krispie Treats, and Perfect Chocolate Chip Cookies.

 I try to not use the term lightly, although I stand by every single one of those recipes.
 Today’s pound cake recipe is THE BEST POUND CAKE ever.
 I made a similar version several years ago, using CHERRY 7up and a cherry glaze.
 It was so good.
-Thanks to Jocelyn from Grandbaby Cakes for the recipe in her cookbook.
-That girl knows cake!

 I had been meaning to make a plain version though, one that is flexible with toppings.
 This is the pound cake we make every year now to use with chocolate fondue!
 It’s also delicious in trifles, as well as eating plain.
 However, I love to dress up pound cake by serving it with some whipped cream and berries.
 Sadly all the strawberries in the store looked pretty pale red, so instead we used Strawberry Pie Filling.
 A delicious substitute and perfect for Valentine’s Day!
 For a tasty twist, add a couple teaspoons of almond extract.
 Oh my word.